volumetricformat/GitHub_Training/docs/01_getting_ready_for_class.md

 ```

 In general, we recommend you stay within two minor versions of the [latest version](https://git-scm.com/downloads) of Git.
 The minor version is the second number in the series `x.x.x`.

-We suggest having version [2.29.2](https://github.com/git-for-windows/git/releases/tag/v2.29.2.windows.2) or more recent if you're using Git for Windows or Git Bash.

 #### Downloading and Installing Git